dikonikon/WebTupleSpace/README.md

 This should result in a fairly random distribution of tuples across a the range of values created by the output of hashing algorithm.
 Simply by adding additional mongod instances to a cluster the level of parallelism in the search for tuples can be increased.

-Each of the individual elements' hash element is indexed by configuring the anticipated maximum number of elements anticipated at startup, which should yield pretty good query performance and of course you only have to query on the elements that are present in the matching pattern.
+Each of the individual elements' hash elements is indexed by configuring the anticipated maximum number of elements anticipated at startup, which should yield good query performance and of course you only have to query on the elements that are present in the matching pattern.
 ```
 {
   _id: ObjectId